Here is an overview of the different women’s gymnastics levels in the USA Gymnastics Program.

 AAU gymnasts compete these same levels with modified rules.
 You can learn more about the difference between the USA gymnastics program and AAU here.

 USA Gymnastics states that they created levels 1-3 to prepare gymnasts for competition.
 Most gymnasts don’t compete gymnastics levels 1-3, but there are routines that you could compete at this level.
 Many clubs have gymnasts in recreational classes while they learn these skills.
 Level 3 is not a required competitive level so there are no score requirements to move to level 4.
 Learn more about the Level 1 Gymnastics Requirements, the Level 2 Gymnastics Requirements, and the Level 3 Gymnastics Requirements.

 Level 4 is the first required competitive level.
 So, to advance to level 5 from level 4 the gymnast must meet minimum standards and earn a minimum “mobility score.”
 Level 4 is a compulsory level.
 This means that to compete this level, the gymnast must learn a specific routine for each event.
 At level 4 meets, a gymnast is judged based on how well she does the skill, in addition to how well she performs the routine exactly how it is supposed to be done.
 Learn more about the Level 4 Gymnastics Requirements.

 Gymnastics Level 5:

 Level 5 is also a compulsory level.
 Some gymnastics clubs choose not to stress compulsory gymnastics, and in general don’t compete in compulsory meets.
 Instead some clubs might choose to compete using the Xcel program.
 These are optional rules that can be used while the gymnast is learning levels 4-6 skills.
-However, before gymnasts in level 6, they must compete in at least one meet to pass levels 5 and 6.
-Learn more about the Level 5 Gymnastics Requirements
+However, before gymnasts compete in level 6, they must compete in at least one meet to pass levels 4 and 5.
+Learn more about the Level 5 Gymnastics Requirements.

 Gymnastics Level 6: